 Not long ago, I made some wheels out of a commercial cutting board, one of the thick ones used in restaurants or on deli counters.
 I cut some squares from it with the bandsaw with no problems at all.
 I put each one in my self-centring engineering chuck and turned it to size and shape.
 A flat bit in the drill press made the holes in the middle.
 Back on the lathe mounted on a wooden mandrel to complete the turning.
 Job done.
 The plastic material, that I think may be polypropylene, turned very easily with a negative rake scraper, leaving a smooth, shiny surface off the tool.
 The only problem was the shavings.
 Long ribbons of plastic wound round the chuck, the mandrel and everything else, with the loose ends flailing as the lathe went round.
 So although there was no dust, I put the dust extractor on.

 Later, it seemed to me that suction at the extractor inlet was not as good as it once was, so I cleaned the filter cartridge.
-This was a job I had meant to do for some time.
+This was a job I had been meaning to do for some time.
 There was lots of fine dust in it, blocking the pleated filter.
 I took it outdoors and used a brush and compressed air to get as much dust as possible out.
 I put it all back together and switched on.
 Much better!

 Dust extractor fan guard